Supermagnum/morserino32-trainer/readme.md

  ### Modifications coming:

-* Modified Koch training method:
+* Modified Koch training method, that not only trains receiving but also using a morse key at the same time!
 Mode example: First the program sends a series of K's in CW for 30 seconds while the character K is displayed.
 Then it repeats the procedure with the character M. When that is complete it sends a five characters group using K and M in random places without displaying the signs.
 It then waits for a five characters input using the keyboard or the morse device, shows the characters you have gotten correct in green, the wrong ones in red.

 * That continues until the user has gotten 90 % correct of a number of groups, then a new letter is automatically  introduced ( for example X ), it is sent for 30 seconds while the character is displayed.
-* Then the lesson continues using the new character until 90% of groups is correct, a new character or prosign is introduced and the lessons continues until all characters are learned.
+* Then the lesson continues using the new character until 90% of groups is correct, a new character or prosign is introduced and the lessons continues until all characters are learned!

 * When that function works I might implement:
 * Create a database so it can store the username,user location and maidenhead location, statistics on characters learned, time used.